subhasish442003/Learning-Azure-AI-/README.md

 #ReadMe file for sdk-client file
 This Python script detects the language of user-input text using Azure's Text Analytics SDK.
 It retrieves the API endpoint and key from a `.env` file, and utilizes `TextAnalyticsClient` for language detection.
 To run, configure the `.env` file with your Azure credentials, input text when prompted, and type "quit" to stop.

+#ReadMe file for Image-Analysis file

+#ReadMe file for Read-Text file
+This Python script uses Azure AI Vision's Image Analysis Client to read and extract text from images.
+It can handle both printed text and handwritten text recognition.
+The recognized text and bounding boxes are displayed on the image, which is then saved with annotations.
+Requires environment variables for Azure endpoint and key.